spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 # =================================================================================
 # DESCRIPTION:
 # This is a Diagnostic Connectivity Script to verify that the User-Assigned
-# Managed Identity (aspenmanagedidentity) can authenticate and read the environment.
+# Managed Identity (yourmanagedidentity) can authenticate and read the environment.
 #
 # REQUIRED ROLES (Assign to the User-Assigned Identity via IAM):
 # 1. Reader or Virtual Machine Contributor (Assigned at the SUBSCRIPTION level).